Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 • Copies of invoices for items purchased.

-• Copies of business bank, building society or business credit card statements which shows the items have been paid in full.
+• Copies of business bank, building society or business credit card statements which shows the item(s) have been paid in full.

 • Photographic evidence of each item.
+(Please note which forms of evidence data transfer cannot be accepted).

 The RPA may reject all or part of your claim if you do not submit the correct evidence.
+You will receive an RPA email confirmation that your claim has been submitted.
+If you do not receive an email acknowledging receipt of your claim, contact the RPA for help.

 2. Getting your photographic evidence right

 Your FETF claim needs evidence showing the item(s) are on the farm.
-These pictures can sometimes cause issues due to not being high enough quality, or incomplete images which are partially obscured.
+These colour pictures can sometimes cause issues due to not being high enough quality, or incomplete images which are partially obscured.

 The best way to ensure your images are satisfactory is to take them in good weather with plenty of light.
 The items themselves must be clearly visible and free from any packaging they might have.